Areas of Expertise

-20th and 21st Century American Poetry; Religion and Literature; Race and Literature; Racial identities and the literary imagination; Contemporary Poetics; Devotional poetry; Lyric Poetry as resistance\
+20th and 21st Century American Poetry; Religion and Literature; Race and Literature; Racial identities and the literary imagination; Contemporary Poetics; Devotional Poetry; Lyric Poetry; Poetry of the Americas

-He finds himself continually moved and excited by the works of Lucille Clifton, Marilynne Robinson, James Baldwin, Ross Gay, Toni Morrison, Christian Wiman, Tracy K. Smith, Wendell Berry, and Lisel Mueller, among many others.
+Spencer finds himself continually moved by the work and thought of Ernesto Cardenal, Lucille Clifton, Marilynne Robinson, Simone Weil, Paolo Freire, James Baldwin, Ross Gay, Gwendolyn Brooks, Audre Lorde, Wendell Berry, June Jordan, among many others.

-Outside of the realm of scholarly inquiry, Spencer is a poet and writer of creative non-fiction, a sporadic runner, and a lover of the beautiful, complicated city of South Bend, IN.
+Outside of the realm of scholarly inquiry, Spencer is a writer of poetry and creative non-fiction, a teacher of community-based poetry workshops, a mediocre salsa lead, a sporadic runner, and a lover of the beautiful, complicated, beautiful city of South Bend, IN.